2025 Diversity for Success Seminar

 2:30–4:30 p.m.
 Small Group Networking: Gumbo Ya-Ya Making Class

 Click on "Small Group Networking" tab below for details.
+All small group networking events are optional.

 6:00 p.m.
 Networking / Cocktail Hour